syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 ###Configure Web.Config

-* You can expose services through the properties such as binding, contract and address etc. using an endpoint.
+* You can expose services through the properties such as binding, contract and address etc., using an endpoint.
 In your application the service name is `WebApplication2.wcf.OlapGaugeService` where **"OlapGaugeService"** is the service class name and **“WebApplication2.wcf"** is the namespace name where service class appears.
 The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates the contract of the endpoint that is exposed.
-Here you are referring **IOlapGaugeService** contract and hence it is `WebApplication2.wcf.IOlapGaugeService`.
+Here you are referring to the **IOlapGaugeService** contract and hence it is `WebApplication2.wcf.IOlapGaugeService`.
    2. **Binding:** In your application, you can use `webHttpBinding` to post and receive the requests and responses between client-end and service-end.
    3. **BehaviorConfiguration:** This property contains the name of the behavior used in the endpoint. **endpointBehaviors** are illustrated as follows**.**